pbuckner/x-plane_plugins/XPython/docs/source/usage/add_plugin.rst

 XPPython3 is an X-Plane plugin, so it needs to be in the ``Resources/plugins`` folder.
 In turn, XPPython3 loads PI\_\*.py plugin files, so *they* need to be in ``Resources/plugins/PythonPlugins`` folder.
-Python plugins in the ``samples`` folder won't get loaded on X-Plane startup.
+Python plugins automatically downloaded to the ``PythonPlugins/samples`` folder won't get loaded on X-Plane startup.

 The structure is: